2017 Fashion Revue

 - Traditional: Features garments the participant has constructed, showcasing sewing skills and the ability to coordinate an outfit.
 The entry must be sewn by the member as part of the 4-H Clothing and Textiles project, and worn by the member (not constructed for someone else).
 The outfit must contain at least one constructed garment; participants are encouraged to construct additional garments to complete the outfit.

-- Consumer Science Purchased: $40.00 limit for the entire outfit, includes shoes but not sales tax.
+- Consumer Science Purchased $40 Limit: The $40.00 limit for the entire outfit, includes shoes but not sales tax.
 Receipts from the current 4-H year are required for any item that is visible.
 Gifts, prior purchases, and items without receipts are not eligible for this category.
 Receipts from yard sales, etc. may be hand written.
 There is no 4-H project requirement, which means that any 4-H member may enter this category.

 - Upcycled: Take one or more existing garments and turn them into a new, different, and wearable garment.
 Add an accessory handmade made by the participant.
 Additional fabrics, trim and supplies may be used during the construction process.
 The upcycled garment must be sewn by the member as part of the 4-H Clothing & Textiles project.
 Additional upcycled and/or sewn garments are encouraged to complete the outfit.
 A “before” photograph showing the original garment(s) is required.
 This is not an alteration such as a large dress taken in to fit a smaller person that still retains the same lines.
 It is where the garment has been cut apart and remade into a new garment that looks different.
 The emphasis is on the transition of the garment.